-The Bramble Berry team is a diverse group who love creating, being active in our community, and spending time together.
+The Bramble Berry team is a diverse group of people who love creating, being active in the community, and spending time together.
 What started as CEO and founder Anne-Marie selling a few supplies out of a 400 square foot space is now more than 80 employees researching products, pouring fragrances, and helping customers.
 Learn more about us below.

 We love to create